eilvelia/tdl/README.md

 client should not be used anymore.

 You may consider using reactive libraries like RxJS or most.js for convenient event processing.
+Since tdl v8.0.0, there's an alternative method to receive updates using async iterators, see `iterUpdates` below.

 `client.addListener` is an alias for `client.on`.

 #### `client.once(event: string, callback: Function) => Client`

-Attach a one-time listener.
+Attach a one-time listener; otherwise similar to `client.on`.

 #### `client.off(event: string, listener: Function) => boolean`